Doug Dawson

-Douglas Arlin Dawson (born December 27, 1961) is a former American college and professional football player who was an offensive lineman in the National Football League (NFL) for eleven seasons in the 1980s and 1990s.
-Dawson played college football for the University of Texas, and received All-American honors and was an Academic All-American as a senior.
-Thereafter, he played professionally for the St. Louis Cardinals, Houston Oilers, and Cleveland Browns of the NFL.
+Douglas Arlin Dawson (born December 27, 1961) is an American former professional football guard for 11 seasons in the National Football League (NFL) in the 1980s and 1990s.
+Dawson played college football for the Texas Longhorns, receiving All-American and Academic All-American honors as a senior, and was selected by the St. Louis Cardinals in the second round of the 1984 NFL draft.
+He also played for the Houston Oilers and Cleveland Browns.

 Biography

 Dawson was born in Houston, Texas.
 He graduated from Memorial High School.
 He attended the University of Texas in Austin, Texas, where he was an offensive lineman for the Texas Longhorns football team from 1980 to 1983 and was a team co-captain.
 He was recognized as a consensus first-team All-American as a senior in 1983.
 He was also honored as a member of the university's Friar Society.